thomasWeise/aitoa/book/structure/searchSpace/README.md

 The mapping&nbsp;$\repMap$ also does not necessarily need to be [surjective](http://en.wikipedia.org/wiki/Surjective_function), i.e., there can be candidate solutions&nbsp;$\solspel\in\solutionSpace$ for which no&nbsp;$\sespel\in\searchSpace$ with $\repMap(\sespel)=\solspel$ exists.
 However, such solutions then can never be discovered.
+If the optimal solution would reside in the set of such solutions to which no point in the search space can be mapped, then, well, it could not be found by the optimization process.
 Being surjective is therefore a good feature for&nbsp;$\repMap$.

 \repo.listing{lst:IRepresentationMapping}{A general interface for representation mappings.}{java}{src/main/java/aitoa/structure/IRepresentationMapping.java}{}{relevant}